 - Wait until the last minute, pull a few all-nighters, and stress yourself out to the max trying to get everything done in a matter of days.

 And don’t think you’re in this thing alone.
-This article will help you figure out what to pack first when moving houses.
-It breaks the list down in chronological order so you can figure out your packing plan of attack and work more efficiently.
+This article won’t just help you figure out what to pack first when moving to a new home.
+It also breaks the list down in chronological order, so you can figure out your packing plan of attack and work more efficiently.
+We’ve got you.

 The same principle applies for out-of-season clothing.
 Unless your move is months and months away (or in a totally different climate), think about the weather and pack up the pieces that you won’t need until the temperatures shift.
 If you’re packing up a lot of bulky sweaters and puffy coats, use vacuum-sealed storage bags to take up less space in your boxes, suitcases, or drawers.

 If you’re in the middle of moving, you’re probably not throwing a dinner party, right?
-We don’t recommend packing up your everyday dishes yet, but now is a great time to start carefully wrapping your fine china, crystal, silver, and other pieces that aren’t for daily use.
+We don’t recommend packing up your everyday dishes just yet, but now is a great time to start carefully wrapping your fine china, crystal, silver, and other pieces that aren’t for daily use.
 Remember to label each fragile box clearly, though, so anyone moving or handling the boxes knows to handle them with care.

 Guest bedrooms don’t get a lot of regular use, so chances are, you can pack up these rooms and any other rooms you’re not frequenting.
 Bonus points if you can go ahead and break down beds and wrap up dressers at this time, but you may be expecting some out-of-town packing help during this transition time between closing on your current home and moving into your new one.